Setting up Steam Authentication using OpenID

 Libraries for OpenID Connect are not compatible with OpenID 2.0, so when looking for a library make sure you choose carefully!

-The OpenID website provides a list of OpenID 2.0 libraries, but if you use Google you may be able to find ones specific to Steam in your language of choice, such as passport-steam for Node.js.
+The OpenID website provides a list of OpenID 2.0 libraries, but if you use Google you may be able to find ones specific to Steam in your language of choice, such as passport-steam or node-steam-openid for Node.js.

 If you’re looking to use only JavaScript for OpenID, you’re out of luck as you need to keep your API key secret as per Steam’s Terms of Use.
 If you use client-side JavaScript then any calls you make to the API will be visible in the network tab, along with your key.
+So you’ll have to set up a server for this one.

 The Steam authentication flow